-- 1. Through the woods.
-Camp Ada has two sets of woods, the Big Woods and Small Woods.
+- 1. Camp Ada has two sets of woods, the Big Woods and Small Woods.
 As you walk the trails through each one, note the many insects and animals you see and hear.
 Try to identify at least three new animals/insects. - 2.
-Turkey Trot Trail.
-Hike the trail established by Gold Award Girl Scout Annette Trinkle in 2000. - 3.
-Let's play a game.
-Try one of the games the camp has available: Gaga pit, team building course, and/or the rope runners. - 4.
-Craft time.
+Hike the Turkey Trot Trail. - 3.
+Try one of the games the camp has available.
+Gaga pit, team building course, and/or the rope runners. - 4.
 Draw or paint a picture of a scene or object at Camp Ada.
 Use charcoal, water paints, or some other style. - 5.
-A hike through history.
 As you hike the Turkey Trot trail, you will learn about the history of the camp.
 In addition to following the Turkey Trot trail guide, stop and read some of the signs around the camp property that may go into more detail about the history of the property. - 6.
-Tag, you're it!
 Play freeze tag (or similar game) in the open field outside of Marcy's Manor.